jdjakub/phd-thesis/ch-state-first.md

 We emphasise that this is the *allure* of \OROM{}.
 However, there are some significant practical issues that must be overcome or clarified first.

 ## Minimal Descriptions
-The \OROM{} paper was part of the STEPS project of Alan Kay's VPRI.^[Viewpoints Research Institute] This project argued that the immense level of "accidental complexity" present in software implementation could be reduced, and Kay himself dreams of an end result analogous to a "Maxwell's Equations" of software.
+The \OROM{} paper was part of the STEPS project of Alan Kay's VPRI.^[Viewpoints Research Institute] This project argued that the immense level of "accidental complexity" present in software implementation could be reduced, and Kay dreams of an end result analogous to a "Maxwell's Equations" of software.
 That is: the behaviour of electromagnetic fields can be represented in four short equations that fit "on a T-shirt".

 A meta-circular Lisp interpreter fits on a page.
 Could we aim at a similar "fundamental description of software" that fits on something less than millions of lines of code?